umccr/vcf_stuff/analysis/minimap2/strelka2_minimap2.md

 Even though the 1st-tier allelic depth for G is 0, the variant was called as T>G.

 We are wondering if in general, the discrepancy for Strelka2 comes from the alignment decisions Minimap2 makes differently from BWA (leading to diffences in coverage and reads aligner), or it might have to do with different ways to calculate and report particular SAM tags (like AS, XS)?
-If Strelka2's model were trained with Minimap2 data, would it improve the performance, or it has to do with Minimap2 beeing less accurate than BWA-MEM?.
-We would be happy to share any data and the details of the runs!
+If Strelka2's model were trained with Minimap2 data, would it improve the performance, or it has to do with Minimap2 beeing less accurate than BWA-MEM?
+We would be happy to share any data and the details of the runs.